Meet the 2023 Summer Fellows

 Leadership Development: Personal Values, Leadership Behaviours, Inclusive Leadership, Deep Listening, Giving and Receiving Feedback, Leadership Development Theory

-Organizational Learning: Vision, EDI in Student Organizations, Organizational Change, Motivating Teams, Influencing Culture, Systems Thinking, Strategic Planning
+Organizational Learning: Vision, EDI in Student Organizations, Organizational Change, Motivating Teams, Influencing Culture

 Time Commitment

-Summer Fellows typically meet weekly (in person, St George Campus) on Wednesday evenings from 5-7:30/ 8 p.m.
-The program will run from May - July 2024.
+Summer Fellows meet once weekly (in person, St George Campus) from 5-8 p.m.
+The program will run from May - July 2024 (exact dates TBA).

 Participants can expect to spend 1-3 hours per week outside of sessions working on their Change Projects and session pre-work/ readings.